 As the favorites to win the World Series in 2024, the Dodgers defeated the Yankees in five games to capture their eighth title in franchise history.
 It’s usually difficult for squads to maintain their talent levels after a championship season.

 It can be much harder to improve and become a better team.
 Well, the Dodgers appeared to be able to do just that.
-Find a breakdown of their pitching and lineup below:
+They added some talented arms to their rotation, and on paper, look the part.
+However, injuries hit the Dodgers’ pitching staff hard, and they’ve had an up-and-down season.

 Pitching Staff